ena-infrastructure/specifications/ena-oauth2-chaining.md

 - In order to provide accountability and auditability, the `act` claim SHOULD be included, containing both the current actor (the entity that requested the access token) and the originating actor(s).
 The actor MUST be represented using the `sub` claim, consistent with \[[RFC8693](#rfc8693)\].
 See [Section 2.4.1](#the-actor-claim) below.

 - The access token JWT MUST contain only those scopes that are permitted for the requesting protected resource and relevant to the downstream protected resource.
-Requested scopes MUST NOT exceed what was originally authorized by the user.

 - The access token MUST be bound to proof-of-possession mechanisms (such as \[[RFC9449](#rfc9449)\] DPoP) if such mechanisms are in use in the deployment.